top of page

 The International Society on Loop Quantum Gravity (ISLQG) is a non-profit organization promoting research in the field of loop quantum gravity and related areas.
 ISLQG also supports researchers in these fields in carrying out their tasks and in pursuing their careers.
 Last, but not least, ISLQG seeks to inform the broader public about the fascinating scientific questions and discoveries in the area of gravitational physics and the exciting research carried out presently in loop quantum gravity.

 Important areas of activity of ISLQG are supporting the organization of conferences, and more generally, the scientific exchange of its members.
-For example, the biennial international “Loops” conferences are held under the aegis of ISLQG.
+For example, the biennial international Loops conferences are held under the aegis of ISLQG.
 The society also aims to provide representation, advice and support for young researchers in the field, to collaborate with other scientific institutions sharing its broad objectives and to promote scientific outreach activities.

 Structure

-Wider LQG network
+Resources and Wider LQG Network

 bottom of page